aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ?
 Do you want a guided schema creation? true
 ?
 What best describes your project:
 ?
 What best describes your project: Single object with fields (e.g., “Todo” with ID, name, description) ?
 Do you want to edit the schema now?
-(Y/n) y
-?
-Do you want to edit the schema now?
 No
 ```